 Facebook needs no introduction and one click is all it takes to start getting your fundraiser up and running.

-Virgin Money Giving: London Marathon main sponsor has many years experience of supporting online fundraising.
+Virgin Money Giving is the London Marathon's main sponsor and has many years experience of supporting online fundraising.

 download our 10 top tips for fundraising